 Fort Sumter National Monument has completed a long-range plan, which includes Fort Moultrie and the Charles Pinckney National Historic Site in Mount Pleasant.

-From 2009 to 2017, Fort Moultrie attracted an average of 95,000 visitors per year.
+From 2009 to 2017, Fort Moultrie attracted an average of 95,000 visitors per year, and in 2022, the combined attendance for the Fort Sumter and Fort Moultrie National Historical Park was 385,472 visitors; the park’s website states that about 300 visitors come to Fort Moultrie per day.
 Entry fees to visit the Fort have risen to $10 for adults over 16 years, and they are valid for one week; children under 16 years are free.

 The National Park Service offers special programs throughout the year and allows educational and community groups to rent the park facilities.
 Additional information about Fort Moultrie has been provided in the Community Facilities Element.